 And learn by going where I have to go.

-We now get a near repeat line to reinforce the concept that people must do things in life whether they want to or not, but can find education and learning in their everyday required actions.
+We now get a near repeat line to reinforce the concept that people must do things in life whether they want to or not, but can find education and learn in their every day required actions.